stevegt/grokker/v3/aidda/BRAINSTORM.md

 - **File Monitoring**:
     - Watches the `A` prompt file for any changes.
     - On detecting a change:
+        - **Stashes Uncommitted Changes** in `A`.
-        - Creates a CBOR message with the prompt file contents and the `A` HEAD commit hash (`C`).
+        - Creates a CBOR message with the prompt file contents and the stash commit hash (`C`).
-        - Sends this message to `R`.
-        - Ensures `R` can respond to any follow-up queries for `C` and its prerequisites.
+        - Sends this message to `R`, promising to respond to any follow-up queries for `C` and its prerequisites.

 - **Message Handling**:
     - Listens for messages from `R`.
     - Upon receiving an **object message** from `R`:
         - Adds the object to `A`.
     - Upon receiving a **commit message** from `R`:
+        - Adds the commit objects to `A`.
         - Notifies the user that changes are ready to be merged.
     - Upon receiving an **object request** from `R`:
-        - Sends a message to `R` containing the requested objects.
+        - Sends a message to `R` containing the requested objects, promising that the objects match the requested hashes.

+- **Merging Changes**:
+    - The daemon performs the following steps:
+        1. **Stash Uncommitted Changes** in `A`.
+        - apply the changes from the B CBOR message to the working directory, without committing
+        - resolve any merge conflicts.
+        3. **Run the `test` Subcommand** in `A`.
+        4. **Display Test Results** to the user.
+        5. **Await User Review**:
+            - Waits for the user to review changes.
+            - Upon completion, the user notifies the daemon to either:
+                - **Commit the Changes** in `A`, or
+                - **Reject the Changes** with an updated prompt file.

+3. **Finalizing Commit**:
+    - When `W` receives the notification to commit:
+        1. Commits the changes in `A`.
+        2. Unstashes any stashed changes.

 #### Temporary Repo Daemon (R)